tquizzle/docker-clamscan/README.md

 ## How-To
 Using this image is fairly straightforward, but here goes an attempt at documenting what I did.

+Pay attention to `-v /path/to/scan` as this is the mounted directory that this docker image will scan.

 ### Interactive